dauiysuns/TAAM_group7/README.md

 # CSCB07Project TAAM
 Welcome to TAAM, the Toronto Asian Art Museum Collecion Management app!
-Using TAAM, a user can browse and search any of the items in the museum using their phone.
+Using TAAM, a user can browse or search for any of the items in the museum using their phone.
 Are you an admin?
 To get started as an Admin, Sign up or use:
 > User: demo@demo.com